jamesmacwhite/surf-map-thumbnails/README.md

 * Local listen/LAN dedicated srcds server
 * `sv_cheats 1`
 * `cl_drawhud 0`
+* Image manipulation software

 I would recommend you create a local listen or LAN dedicated server as you'll need to run `sv_cheats 1` to disable HUD elements.
 Doing this on a public facing game server is massive security risk.

 For the best image capturing, go into spectator mode and disable the HUD, get into the position you want and then take a screen capture.
 This provide a clean map image without any overlays.

+## Generating your own thumbnails

+All original map images are stored in the high resolution folder.
+This is where your image manipulation tool will need to look for images when in a batch process.

+You will then need to generate recorded actions for each different image size you are generating where you crop to the correct size.

 ## Credits